Argentine identity card: Gallery

 The Argentine DNI (Documento nacional de identidad) with Falkland Island issued to Women veterans (Issued until 2023).

+Older Argentine identity cards for Falkland island veterans.
+Intead of a "Distinctive seal", it just had a legend (up to 2021).

 Pre-biometric Argentine DNI, which included Argentine Antarctica on the map.

 Reverse of the pre-biometric Argentine DNI, which included Argentine Antarctica on the map.

-Argentine biometric DNI for Falkland Islands veterans, since December 2023.
+Argentine biometric DNI for Falkland Islands veterans, protype since December 2023.